Business Administration Career and Degree Guide

 - Accessible teachers – Online instructors make themselves available to students during specific hours, and via class discussion boards.
 There's no back row in a virtual classroom; and all students have an equal opportunity to participate and interact with peers and professors.

 - Manageable schedules – Forget the commute to class.
-In an online format, you can log in and learn whenever’s convenient: before work; after the kids are asleep; on weekend mornings.
+In an online format, you can log in and learn whenever it's convenient: before work; after the kids are asleep; on weekend mornings.
 Break free from the old school and discover the new cool!

 - No final exams – Many online schools have realized what students have known all along: Test-taking isn't always the best way to measure knowledge.
 Instead, you might find yourself collaborating with classmates to create projects throughout the duration of a course.
 In many cases, you can showcase your skills rather than risking it all on one big test.